lautaumpierrez/meerkatbot/README.md

 # MEERKATBOT LIBRARY
-> It is an extra layout to discord.py library, writen to improve the discord bots architecture.
+> It is an extra layer to discord.py library, writen to improve the discord bots architecture.

 # A Simple Example